 To notice, in the video of the versaclimber, the heart rate monitor, an essential tool for a correct work.

-This article is written by an Italian person, I apologize for any possible spelling errors.
+This article is written by an Italian guy, I apologize for any possible spelling errors.
 Any correction is welcome.

 Riccaldi A. – Strength endurance: la forza resistente per il grappler – Parte 2 (2012)